Dhanashree-1111/India_Ecommerce_Sales_Dashboard/README.md

 📊 India Ecommerce Sales Analysis Dashboard
 🚀 Project Overview
 This Power BI project provides a comprehensive analysis of sales performance and profitability for an ecommerce business operating in India.
-As a Computer Science graduate, I developed this dashboard to demonstrate data cleaning, DAX modeling, and interactive visualization techniques.
+Developed this dashboard to demonstrate data cleaning, DAX modeling, and interactive visualization techniques.

 📈 Key Business Metrics
 Total Revenue: 438,000